EcoJulia/EcoSISTEM.jl/README.md

 import Pluto
 Pluto.run()
 ```
-This should open a Pluto window in your browser - from there you can type `examples\Introduction.jl` in the `Open from file` box.
+This should open a Pluto window in your browser - from there you can type `notebooks\Introduction.jl` in the `Open from file` box.
 Note that it may be slow on first launch!

 [paper-url]: https://arxiv.org/abs/1911.12257